Moments of traces of circular beta-ensembles: Moment inequalities for circular beta-ensembles

 The main tool used in our proofs is the Jack functions.
-Diaconis and Evans \cite{Evans} and Diaconis and Shahshahani \cite{Shahshahani} use the group representation theory to study (\ref{DiaEvans}) and (\ref{weapon}) because $U(n)$ is a compact Lie group.
+Diaconis and Evans~\cite{Evans} and Diaconis and Shahshahani \cite{Shahshahani} use the group representation theory to study (\ref{DiaEvans}) and (\ref{weapon}) because $U(n)$ is a compact Lie group.
 The situations for the Circular Orthogonal Ensembles ($\beta=1$) and the Circular Symplectic Ensembles ($\beta=4$) are different.
 In fact, the two ensembles are not groups.

-The proofs of (\ref{DiaEvans}) and (\ref{weapon}), however, involve with the Schur functions, which have a strong relationship with the unitary groups.
-Looking at Figure \ref{figure-ensemble}, an Haar-invariant unitary matrix is also a CUE.
-From the perspective of symmetric functions, the COE is connected to the zonal polynomials, and the CSE to zonal spherical functions.
-The three functions are special cases of the Jack polynomial $J_{\lambda}^{(\alpha)}$ with $\alpha =1, 2$ and $1/2,$ respectively, where $\lambda$ is a partition.
-See Section \ref{proofs} next for this or \cite{Macdonald1998} for general properties of the Jack polynomials.
-By using the Jack functions, we are able to prove (a) and (b) in Theorem \ref{face}.
-Part (c) in the theorem is proved by evaluating the expectation/integral with respect to $f(\theta_1, \cdots, \theta_n|\beta)$ in (\ref{bensemble}) directly.
+The proofs of (\ref{DiaEvans}) and (\ref{weapon}) involve with the Schur functions.
+The connection is that the irreducible characters of the unitary groups, when seen as symmetric functions in the eigenvalues, are given by Schur functions.
+Looking at Figure~\ref{figure-ensemble}, an Haar-invariant unitary matrix is also a CUE.
+From the perspective of symmetric functions, the COE is connected to the zonal polynomials, and the CSE to symplectic zonal polynomials.
+The three functions are special cases of the Jack polynomial $J_{\lambda}^{(\alpha)}$ with $\alpha=1, 2$ and $1/2$, respectively, where $\lambda$ is a partition.
+See Section~\ref{proofs} for this or \cite{Macdonald1998} for general properties of the Jack polynomials.
+By using the Jack functions, we are able to prove (a) and (b) in Theorem~\ref{face}.
+Part (c) in the theorem is proved by evaluating the expectation/integral with respect to $f(\theta_1, \ldots, \theta _n|\beta)$ in~(\ref{bensemble}) directly.

-\textbf{Remark}\ Treating $n$ as a variable, the bound $n^32^{n\beta}m^{-(1\wedge \beta)}$ in (c) of Theorem \ref{face} seems quite large.
-It is likely to be improved.
+Treating $n$ as a variable, the bound $n^32^{n\beta}m^{-(1\wedge\beta )}$ in (c) of Theorem~\ref{face} seems quite large.
+It is possibly to be improved.
+However, as $\beta=4$, we show in Proposition~\ref {search} in the next section that $\mathbb{E} [ |p_{m}(Z_n)|^2 ]$ has the scale of $m\log m$ when $n$ and $m$ are not far from each other.
+This partially explains why the bound is large.

-The organization of the rest of the paper is as follows.
-We provide some necessary backgrounds of the Jack functions, the proofs of (a) and (b) of Theorem \ref{face} and Corollary \ref{theory} in Section \ref{proofs}.
-The proof of part (c) is given in Section \ref{party}.
-In Appendix we prove (\ref{glue}) by two ways different from the method of the Jack functions.
-Some other explicit formulas of moments are also given in the same section.